jeffliu6068/GMMchisquare/README.md

 Clear a-priori knowledge of expected distinct sub populations due to underlying mechanism is ideal for this method.
 The original use case is for gene expression data where the observed pattern of two sub populations due to mutated and normal population and their respective expression pattern clustering in distinct distributions gave rise to this protocol.
 Let's take a look at how we better use this package for gene expression analysis.

+GMMchisquare offers a systematic approach for bimodal expression changes and their associations, predicts the number normal components, returns the mean and variance sub-distributions.
+Moreover, the advantage of transforming continuous data into categorized data is the ability to decipher the relationship of genes to phenotypes and post-analyze with contingency table analysis

 This is a python package.
 I will be detailing a step-by-step for those who have never used python:

 ## Getting Started